Next Generation Air Transportation System: Future

-Building upon NextGen and trajectory-based operations, the next FAA initiative for U.S. National Airspace System modernization is the Info-Centric NAS (ICN).
-The FAA published “Charting Aviation’s Future: Vision for an Info-Centric National Airspace System” in 2022 to begin the discussion of what comes after NextGen.
-The ICN intends to incorporate innovative technologies into a fully integrated information environment for all types of operations, from the smallest drone to the largest spacecraft.
-The ICN vision covers three areas: operations, infrastructure, and integrated safety management.
+Building upon NextGen and also supporting trajectory-based operations, the next FAA initiative for U.S. National Airspace System modernization was going to be centered on information.
+The FAA published "Charting Aviation's Future: Vision for an Info-Centric National Airspace System" in 2022 to begin the discussion of what comes after NextGen.
+This initiative intends to incorporate innovative technologies into a fully integrated information environment for all types of operations, from the smallest drone to the largest spacecraft.
+The vision covers three areas: operations, infrastructure, and integrated safety management.